How to get state healthcare when you’re on holiday or travelling to a country in the EU, Iceland, Liechtenstein, Norway or Switzerland.

 You may have to pay something towards the cost of your prescription.

-If you have an EHIC or GHIC, you should pay the same as a citizen of the EU country you’re visiting.
-Make sure your prescription is from a state-approved doctor in the EU.
+If you have an EHIC or GHIC, you should pay the same as a citizen of the EU country you’re visiting, or a Swiss citizen if in Switzerland.
+Make sure your prescription is from a state-approved doctor in the EU and Switzerland.